 Care & Maintenance

-- Always unplug and allow the grill to cool completely before cleaning.
+- Unplug the grill and allow it to cool completely before cleaning.

-- Remove plates and drip trays (if possible) and wash with warm, soapy water or place in the dishwasher.
+- Remove plates and drip trays, then wash with warm, soapy water or place in the dishwasher if safe.

-- Wipe down the exterior and heating element area with a damp cloth; never immerse the base in water.
+- Wipe down the exterior and heating element area with a damp cloth.
+Never submerge the base in water.

-- For stubborn grease, use a non-abrasive brush or baking soda paste.
+- For stubborn grease, use a non-abrasive brush or a baking soda paste.

 2. Cast Iron Grill Pans

-- While the pan is still warm (but not hot), wipe away excess grease with a paper towel.
+- While the pan is still warm, wipe away excess grease with a paper towel.

-- Rinse with warm water and scrub with a brush, avoid soap, and never soak.
+- Rinse with warm water and scrub using a brush.
+Avoid soap and never soak.

-- Dry thoroughly, then apply a light coat of oil to the surface to prevent rust.
+- Dry thoroughly, then apply a thin layer of oil to prevent rust.

-- Store in a dry place with airflow if possible.
+- Store in a dry place with airflow.

 3. Smokeless Tabletop Grills & Infrared Grills

-- Clean grates and drip trays immediately after use for easier removal of residue.
+- Clean grates and drip trays immediately after use.

-- For models with fans, check the manufacturer's instructions for filter or vent cleaning.
+- Check the manufacturer's instructions for cleaning fans or filters.

 Smoke & Grease Management